zack-bitcoin/amoveo/docs/design/sortition_chains.md

 * looks like: `[{nonce1, heigh1}, {nonce2, height2}|...]`

-Data the sortition chain needs to store
+Data the sortition chain operator needs to store
 =============

 1) all the sortition-blocks with merkel proofs.